cohalloran1/march-madness/src/output/analysis/matchup_1268_vs_1213.md

 ## Analysis

 As a #4 seed, Maryland has a significant seeding advantage over #13 seed Grand Canyon.
 Historically, #4 seeds have won 79.60% of games against #13 seeds in the tournament.
-Maryland has the advantage with a 61.72% win probability.
+Maryland is the clear favorite with a 80.92% chance to win.

 ## Betting Value Assessment